≥90% of participants will identify and react to patients with symptoms of EV-D68.

 Healthcare providers should consider EV-D68 as a possible cause of acute, unexplained severe respiratory illness.

-Initial symptoms are resemble those of the common cold including:
+Initial symptoms resemble those of the common cold including (AAP News, 2014):

-Progression of the disease may lead to more serious symptoms including:
+Progression of the disease may lead to more serious symptoms including (AAP News, 2014):

 EV-D68 can only be diagnosed by doing specific laboratory tests on specimens from a patient's nose and throat.

 On October 14, 2014, the CDC started using a new, faster laboratory test for detecting EV-D68, allowing the CDC to test and report results within a few days of receiving specimens.
-The CDC's new laboratory test is a "real-time" reverse transcription polymerase chain reaction, or rRT-PCR, and it identifies all strains of EV-D68 that were seen this past summer and fall.
+The CDC's new laboratory test is a "real-time" reverse transcription-polymerase chain reaction or rRT-PCR, and it identifies all strains of EV-D68 that were seen this past summer and fall.
 The new test has fewer and shorter steps than the test that the CDC and some states were using for the EV-D68 2014 outbreak.
-Also, the new test allows more specimens to be tested at the same time.
+Also, the new test allows more specimens to be tested simultaneously (Modlin, 2018).

 Since the outbreak of EV-D68 began in August, the CDC has tested 1163 specimens submitted from around the country.
-Of the specimens tested by the CDC laboratory from August 1 to October 10, about half have tested positive for EV-D68.
-About one third have tested positive for a rhinovirus or an enterovirus other than EV-D68.
-The new laboratory test will allow the CDC to process the approximately one-thousand remaining specimens at a much faster rate.
+About half of the specimens tested by the CDC laboratory from August 1 to October 10 have tested positive for EV-D68.
+About one-third have tested positive for a rhinovirus or an enterovirus other than EV-D68.
+The new laboratory test will allow the CDC to process the approximately one-thousand remaining specimens faster.

 The CDC Picornavirus Laboratory from mid-September to mid-October 2014 developed and evaluated the EV-D68-specific rRT-PCR assay.
-The assay and protocol are primarily focused on evaluating respiratory disease due to EV-D68.
+The assay and protocol primarily focus on evaluating respiratory disease due to EV-D68.

 Before sending specimens for diagnostic and molecular typing:

-There is no specific treatment and no vaccine, so EV-D68 has to run its course.
+There is no specific treatment and vaccine, so EV-D68 has to run its course.
 There are no antiviral medications currently available for people who become infected with EV-D68.
-The antiviral drugs pleconaril, pocapavir, and vapendavir have significant activity against a wide range of enteroviruses and rhinoviruses.
+The antiviral drugs pleconaril, pocapavir, and vapendavir have significant activity against enteroviruses and rhinoviruses.
 The CDC has tested these drugs for activity against currently circulating strains of EV-D68, and none of them has activity against EV-D68 at clinically relevant concentrations.
-A 2015 study suggested the antiviral drug pleconaril may be useful for the treatment of EV-D68.
+A 2015 study suggested that the antiviral drug pleconaril may be useful for the treatment of EV-D68 (Modlin, 2018).

-Clinical care is directed against symptoms (symptomatic treatment): bronchodilators, oxygen therapy up to and including mechanical ventilation, antibiotics for coinfections where appropriate, pain control if necessary, fever control if necessary.
+Clinical care is directed against symptoms (symptomatic treatment): bronchodilators, oxygen therapy up to and including mechanical ventilation, antibiotics for coinfections where appropriate, pain control if necessary, fever control if needed.
 Most people recover completely.
-However, some need to be hospitalized, and some have died as a result of the virus.
+However, some need to be hospitalized, and some have died due to the virus.

-Five EV-D68 paralysis cases were unsuccessfully treated with steroids, intravenous immunoglobulin and/or plasma exchange.
+Five EV-D68 paralysis cases were unsuccessfully treated with steroids, intravenous immunoglobulin, and plasma exchange.
 The treatments had no apparent benefit as no recovery of motor function was seen.

-Healthcare providers in healthcare settings should strive to prevent the spread of EV-D68:
+Healthcare providers in healthcare settings should strive to prevent the spread of EV-D68 (CDC, 2019):

-Infection control recommendations for other than health care settings such as home, office, schools etc. include Clorox products.
+Other than health care settings such as home, office, schools, etc., infection control recommendations include Clorox products.
 Clorox has a broad portfolio of EPA-registered surface disinfectants that can be used to clean and disinfect frequently touched surfaces.
-Although currently Clorox does not have any products that have been tested against EV-D68, the following products meet the criteria established by the CDC.
+Although currently, Clorox does not have any products that have been tested against EV-D68, the following products meet the criteria established by the CDC (CDC, 2019).
 (Table 3)

 |EPA Reg.
 No.||Product Names|